-&lt;sup>82 Appeal to Environment Court by i) Royal Forest & Bird Protection Society NZ ENV-2019-AKL-000127
+&lt;sup>69 Appeal to Environment Court by i) Royal Forest & Bird Protection Society NZ ENV-2019-AKL-000127

-- the clearance is for the purpose of avoiding flooding of adjacent land, or for releasing impounded water which is stagnant or poses a contact recreation health risk, and - excavated material is not mounded, bunded or deposited in a manner that creates ponding or the diversion of water on the foreshore and the natural contour of the foreshore or seabed is maintained, and - 4) if the activity occurs in a Significant Bird Area (refer I Maps | Ngā mahere matawhenua) between 1 September and 28 February, a person with expertise in bird ecology is on site prior to the works commencing to assist with identification of bird species and potential nesting areas.
-If shore bird nests are identified during the inspections, the person undertaking the activity must ensure that nesting areas are not disturbed and signage is erected to identify the presence of the nesting bird, and - all cleared vegetation and visibly contaminated material is removed from the coastal marine area and appropriately disposed of, and - 6) the Regional Council's Compliance Manager is provided a written statement from a chartered professional engineer or the Northland District Health Board outlining the need for the clearance in accordance with Condition 2, at least two working days before the start of work, and - 7) if the activity occurs within a mapped Site or Area of Significance to tangata whenua (refer I Maps | Ngā mahere matawhenua), the relevant tangata whenua are notified at least two working days before the start of work, and - 8) the activity complies with all relevant conditions of C.1.8 Coastal works general conditions.
+- 3) excavated material is not mounded, bunded or deposited in a manner that creates ponding or the diversion of water on the foreshore and the natural contour of the foreshore or seabed is maintained, and - 4) if the activity occurs in a Significant Bird Area (refer I Maps | Ngā mahere matawhenua) between 1 September and 28 February, a person with expertise in bird ecology is on site prior to the works commencing to assist with identification of bird species and potential nesting areas.
+If shore bird nests are identified during the inspections, the person undertaking the activity must ensure that nesting areas are not disturbed and signage is erected to identify the presence of the nesting bird, and - all cleared vegetation and visibly contaminated material is removed from the coastal marine area and appropriately disposed of, and - 6) the Regional Council's Compliance Manager is provided a written statement from a chartered professional engineer or the Northland District Health Board outlining the need for the clearance in accordance with Condition 2, at least two working days before the start of work, and - 7) if the activity occurs within a mapped Site or Area of Significance to tangāta whenua (refer I Maps | Ngā mahere matawhenua), the relevant tangāta whenua are notified at least two working days before the start of work, and - 8) the activity complies with all relevant conditions of C.1.8 Coastal works general conditions.